fresqueduclimat/polyglot/README.md

   - Pushing to the `main` branch deploys the app to the production environment.
   - The app is accessible at: [https://resources.climatefresk.org/](https://resources.climatefresk.org/).

+## `DocumentController#show`

+The `show` action in the `DocumentController` is the core functionality for fetching, translating, and generating PDF documents in multiple languages.
+Here's an overview of its workflow:

+### Workflow Breakdown

+1. **Fetch Available Documents**:
+   - Utilizes the `Documents::FetcherService` to retrieve a list of documents.
+   - Selects a specific document based on the `document_id` parameter or defaults to the first document.

+2. **Fetch Supported Languages**:
+   - Calls `Tolgee::LanguagesFetcherService` with the document ID and API key to retrieve the list of languages supported for the selected document.
+   - Extracts language tags for use in language selection.

+3. **Select Language**:
+   - Leverages the `Languages::SelecterService` to determine the language based on the provided `language` parameter or a default value.

+4. **Map Documents**:
+   - Processes the list of documents using `Documents::MappingService` for structured access.

+5. **Fetch Translated Content**:
+   - Calls `Tolgee::ContentFetcherService` to retrieve the content of the document in the selected language.

+6. **Generate PDF File**:
+   - Defines the file path for the PDF.
+   - Configures the document template using the associated configuration module.
+   - Passes the fetched data and configuration to `Pdf::GeneratorService` to create a PDF document with the correct language and formatting.

 ## Contributing

 We welcome contributions to improve Polyglot!
 If you'd like to contribute, please: